Kavya1789/ACL-Docs/workshop/11_keptn/02_Configure_Istio/README.md

 ### What is actually created

-With this script, you have created an Ingress based on the following manifest.
+With this script, you have created an Ingress based on the following manifest:

 ![keptn](./assets/keptningress.png)

-Besides, the script has created a gateway resource for you so that the onboarded services are also available publicly.
+Besides, the script has created a gateway resource for you so that the onboarded services are also available publicly:

 ![keptn](./assets/keptngateway.png)

 ---